Code-Institute-Submissions/milestoneproject_usercentric/README.md

-Write a README.md file for your project that explains what the project does and the need that it fulfills.
-It should also describe the functionality of the project, as well as the technologies used.
-Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
-A project submitted without a README.md file will FAIL.

-*User Centric Frontend Development Milestone Project - The Beach Boys*
+# User Centric Frontend Development Milestone Project - The Beach Boys

 The website was designed to promote the 60's band the Beachboys and their return to performing.
 The website aims to provide new and old fans with with a little bit of information about the members.
 The website offers a sound clip that lets users listen to some of the beachboys greatest hits